 78. Any amounts paid, for any reason whatsoever, by other companies in a control or group relationship, or are subject to a common control.
-In the 2016 financial year none of the members of the Board of Directors have earnings from other associate or affiliated companies included in the consolidation of Corticeira Amorim.
+In the 2017 financial year none of the members of the Board of Directors had earnings from other associate or affiliated companies included in the consolidation of Corticeira Amorim.

-The companies in a control relationship with Corticeira Amorim, SGPS, S.A. - for the performance of administration duties in those same companies - paid remunerations to Cristina Rios de Amorim Baptista: fixed remuneration of EUR 149,856.30 and to Luísa Alexandra Ramos Amorim: fixed remuneration of EUR 56,500.00.
+The companies in a control relationship with Corticeira Amorim, SGPS, S.A. - for the performance of administration duties in those same companies - paid remunerations to Cristina Rios de Amorim Baptista: fixed remuneration of EUR 144,269.20 and to Luísa Alexandra Ramos Amorim: fixed remuneration of EUR 63,000.00.

-79. Remuneration paid in the form of profit sharing and/or bonus payments and the reasons for said bonuses or profit sharing being
+79. Remuneration paid in the form of profit sharing and/or bonus payments and the reasons for said bonuses or profit sharing being awarded.